tundish/blathnaid/blathnaid/book/chapters.rst

     From the dark corners of the eves, Jack can hear rustling and squeaking.

     In the middle of the workshop is the bottom half of a great casting mold.
-    And there's all sorts of clutter piled up waiting for the next smelting; bags of bent and flaking nails, broken hasps and gears and levers.
+    And there’s all sorts of clutter piled up waiting for the next smelting; bags of bent and flaking nails, broken hasps and gears and levers.
 All damp and coated in bat droppings and bloom.

 Send me the bill
 ----------------

 Finally, when the horse was fully shod, the Blacksmith ducked back into where Jack had been standing.
-“All's done”, said the Smith, standing fully in the doorway.
+“All’s done”, said the Smith, standing fully in the doorway.

 “Dad thanks you”, said Jack without much confidence.

-“That's certain, Jack.
+“That’s certain, Jack.
 And we must reckon up, presently.
 For today and for times past.”

 Broke
 -----